Selling Your Tennessee or Georgia House That Needs Repairs

-We Buy Houses That Need Repairs in Chattanooga, Tennessee
+We Buy Houses That Need Repairs in Tennessee & Georgia

-New Horizon Home Buyers is a local home buying company in Chattanooga, TN.
-We buy houses all over Tennessee 100% As-Is in Cash.
+New Horizon Home Buyers is a local home buying company in TN and GA.
+We buy houses all over Tennessee and Georgia 100% As-Is in Cash.
 We can buy your home (even with the extensive repairs needed) and handle all the hard work so you don’t have to.
 If you are dealing with damage in your home and want to sell without having to make any repairs, get your No Obligation All Cash Offer today.

 Our selling process is 100% free.
 Even if you are unsure of what you want to do, I encourage you to reach out for a free offer on your house.
 You have nothing to lose.